nanosai/mem-ops-java/README.md

 each time a byte block is allocated.
 Otherwise you would still put a lot of pressure on the garbage collector.

-# Advantages Over Traditional Memory Allocation
+# Advantages Over Standard Java Byte Array Instantiation
 Allocating byte blocks from a bigger, shared byte array can, in some cases, provide several advantages over allocating byte arrays via the Java "new" command.
 I will explain these advantages in the following sections: